Lighting 103: Prerequisites and Supplies

 Put into Photoshop terms, the CalColor® kit is literally like a Hue and Saturation function for each individual light in your scene.

 Of all of the photographers in my "Inspiration" folder in my browser, the one with probably the very best observational and practical color chops is Gregory Heisler.
 I'm lucky enough to count him as a friend, and we will be hearing from him later in L103.

 50 Portraits.
 Not only is it a fantastic book with many layers of information that will help any photographer's portraiture, we'll also be sending you there for parallel reading suggestions throughout the course.

 Most long-time readers of this site probably already own this book.
 If you do not have it, let me put it this way: for a people shooter, it's probably the best $28 you'll ever spend.
 The pictures are amazing.
 The text is better.

 Not only will Greg be an occasional voice throughout L103, but we'll also be getting some diversity of experience from theatre: Photographer/lighting designer Lucas Krech will be dropping in for a little bit of different perspective.

-That's a quick overview of the upcoming Lighting 103.
-And if you want to follow live, you should defintely be signed up for email updates.
+Lighting 103 lessons will be posting live throughout 2017.
+If you want to follow live, you should defintely be signed up for email updates.
 (They are infrequent, and I do not sell or spam.)

 Since Strobist changed in 2014 from a 2x/weekly blog to a more knowledge-base footing, many new additions and updates are not mentioned on the front page.
-Some new L103 posts will be announced on the front page, but not all of them.
-Email subscribers will receive links to the new lessons as they drop.
-Casual readers will be more likely to come across them later, after the fact.
+Email subscribers will receive links to the new lessons as they publish.

 New to Strobist?
 Start here | Or jump right to Lighting 101